🔍

 Vaibhav Balloli

-AI Researcher · Computer Science Ph.D.
+Applied AI Researcher · Computer Science Ph.D.
 Candidate, University of Michigan

-👋 Hi, I'm an AI researcher and a Computer Science Ph.D. candidate at the University of Michigan.
+👋 Hi, I'm an applied AI researcher and a Computer Science Ph.D. candidate at the University of Michigan.
 I design and deploy interactive AI systems that help solve specific societal challenges across healthcare, wildlife conservation, road safety, and education.
 My research focuses on topics around LLMs, Reinforcement Learning, Representation Learning, and human-AI interaction.

 Previously, I have worked at Microsoft Research: once as a summer intern working on improving interactivity of LLM agents and then as a Research Fellow for two years working on scaling HAMS, Vasudha, and improving multilingual capabilities of LLMs at VeLLM.

-News
+News #

-Research
+Research #

 FAccT 2026